ircv3/ircv3-specifications/client-tags/persist.md

     +draft/persist

+Servers should ignore any tag value that is sent, to preserve compatibility with future extensions.

 ## Server implementation considerations

 Servers implementing history storage and replay should take the presence of `+draft/persist` on a TAGMSG as a recommendation that they store it.
 Servers MAY decline to store TAGMSG on which it is absent.
 Servers SHOULD ignore the presence or absence of `+draft/persist` on all other message types.